aidanschneider/data-science-sp2025/data-science-curriculum-build-2/challenges/c08-islands-pt1-assignment.md

 - What is the number of unoccupied homes? (*Hint*: This is not given anywhere.
 You will have to count them!)
   - 17 unoccupied homes
 - What percent of homes are *occupied*?
+(REVISION)
-  - 99.96% of the homes are currently occupied
+  - 96.93% of the homes are occupied
 - Are there any sources of *real* uncertainty in the percent occupied you calculated?
   - The only real uncertainty in this percent should come from the